mmottl/lacaml/README.md

 provided in the arguments will be overwritten with further results (here: the singular vectors and the solution matrix).

-If the above happened in a loop, this would be inefficient, because a work-array would have to be allocated (and later deallocated) at each call.
+If the above happened in a loop, this would be slightly inefficient, because a work-array would have to be allocated (and later deallocated) at each call.
 You can hoist the creation of this work array out of the loop, e.g. (`m`, `n`, `nrhs` are problem dependent parameters):